heron-solver/heron/doc/examples/C172-Takeoff.md

 tag relation altitude-FT = 1200.0 * time-MIN + -100.0
 ```

-Finally, takeoff phase ends when the lowest safe altitude (LSALT) is reached, i.e., 300 ft above ground.
-The `time delayed` implication specifies that if `liftoff` occurs, then the event `LSALT-reach` will also occur at the instantaneous measured value on `altitude-FT` delayed by `300.0`.
+Finally, takeoff phase ends when the minimum safe altitude (MSA) is reached, i.e., 300 ft above ground.
+The `time delayed` implication specifies that if `liftoff` occurs, then the event `MSA-reach` will also occur at the instantaneous measured value on `altitude-FT` delayed by `300.0`.
 ```
-liftoff time delayed by 300. on altitude-FT implies LSALT-reach
+liftoff time delayed by 300. on altitude-FT implies MSA-reach
 ```

 Simulation